-Syllabus for CHM 2047L One Semester Chemistry Laboratory Fall 2015
+Syllabus for CHM 2047L One Semester Chemistry Laboratory Fall 2016

 Week # Week of Experiment Comments 1 Aug.
-24 No labs meet first week.
+22 No labs meet first week.
 Download first lab handout from Canvas web site and read in preparation for the first lab There is no text.
 Lab assignments are posted on the Canvas e-learning web site 2 Lab 1: Basics of lab techniques and measurements Meet in LEI 108 Lab Aug.
-31 Come prepared with lab safety glasses, long pants, shoes covering your feet and a lab notebook.
-3 Sept 7 Lab 2: Conductometric determination of potassium Monday (7 th) is Labor day, no lab 4 Sept 14 Lab 3: Conductometric Titration: Titration of NaOH with HCl 5 Sept.21 Lab 4: Sugars and Refractive Index 6 Sept.
-28 Lab 5: Literature Exercise: Marston Science Library Take Home Quiz #1 7 Lab 6: Atomic Spectroscopy Oct.
-5 The Emission Spectrum of Hydrogen: determination of the Rydberg constant 8 Oct.
-12 Lab 7: Atomic Spectroscopy in Flames Determination of Lithium in Gainesville Water 9 Oct.
-19 Lab 8: Molar Absorptivity of a dye: Beer's Law 10 Oct.
-26 Lab 9: Fluorescence quenching of quinine 11 Lab 9 on Monday Homecoming, no lab Friday Nov.
-2 Take Home Quiz #2 12 Nov.
-9 Lab 10: Kinetics of DTNB 2- Hydrolysis 13 Nov.
-16 Lab 11: Laser Plasma Spectroscopy and the composition of ancient bronzes 14 Nov.
-23 Make up lab Nov 23 Friday (27 th) is a holiday, no lab 15 Nov.
-30 Final Quiz; Monday and Friday, location to be announced
+29 Come prepared with lab safety glasses, long pants, shoes covering your feet and a lab notebook.
+3 Sept 5 Lab 2: Conductometric determination of potassium Monday (5 th) is Labor day, no lab 4 Sept 12 Lab 3: Conductometric Titration: Titration of NaOH with HCl 5 Sept.19 Lab 4: Ion selective electrode determination of chloride in seawaters 6 Sept.
+26 Lab 5: Literature Exercise: Marston Science Library Take Home Quiz #1 7 Oct.
+3 Lab 6: Atomic Spectroscopy The Emission Spectrum of Hydrogen: determination of the Rydberg constant 8 Oct.
+10 Lab 6 on Monday Homecoming, no lab on Friday 9 Oct.
+17 Lab 7: Atomic Spectroscopy in Flames Determination of Lithium in Gainesville Water 10 Oct.
+24 Lab 8: Molar Absorptivity of a dye: Beer's Law 11 Oct 31 Lab 9: Fluorescence quenching of quinine Take Home Quiz #2 12 Nov.
+7 Lab 10: Kinetics of DTNB 2- Hydrolysis Friday (11 th) is a holiday, no lab 13 Nov.
+14 Lab 11: Laser Plasma Spectroscopy and the composition of ancient bronzes 14 Nov.
+21 Make up lab on Monday Thanksgiving holiday, no Friday lab 15 Nov.
+28 Final Quiz on Monday.
+Lab 11 and final quiz on Friday